 Massenet's Thaïs for the opera in Bonn, opening May 2014

 Mozart's Idomeneo for the opera in Essen, opening Nov 2014

-Handel's Alcina for the opera in Oslo, opening February 2015
+Handel's Alcina for the The Royal Danish Opera in Copenhagen, opening February 2015

 Dec 15 2012 saw the première of Negrin's innovative and spectacular new production of The Cunning Little Vixen By Janacek, in Copenhagen, at the new opera house.
 The show boasted groundbreaking designs by Es Devlin, sophisticated video art and projection mapping by Luke Halls, origami-like costumes by Carol Bailey, lighting by Bruno Poet and choreography by Ana Yepes.

 The DVD and Bluray editions of Francisco's Amsterdam production of I Puritani have been released by Opus Art and are available worldwide, including on Amazon.com.

 Francisco's production of Werther, seen in San Francisco in 2010 opened in Chicago On November 10th 2012, Starring Matthew Polezani and Sophie Koch, conducted by Sir Andrew Davis.